explosion/spaCy/website/docs/usage/training.md

 Here's another example that shows how to define gold-standard named entities.
-The letters added before the labels refer to the tags of the [BILUO scheme](/usage/linguistic-features#updating-biluo) – `O` is a token outside an entity, `U` an single entity unit, `B` the beginning of an entity, `I` a token inside an entity and `L` the last token of an entity.
+The letters added before the labels refer to the tags of the [BILUO scheme](/usage/linguistic-features#updating-biluo) – `O` is a token outside an entity, `U` a single entity unit, `B` the beginning of an entity, `I` a token inside an entity and `L` the last token of an entity.

 ```python